bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-25-localeai-interview-wunder-marketplace.md

   with Locale.ai
 publish_date:
 featured_image: "/uploads/2021/05/25/image.png"
-excerpt: 'In this article we speak to Aditi Sinha and Saahil Sachdeva from Locale.ai to dive deeper into what Locale does, to see what problems hyperlocal insights solve for mobility companies and other businesses with moving assets, and to look at the future of the location analytics market (spoiler: it’s expected to grow by 13% by 2027).'
+excerpt: 'In this article we speak to Aditi Sinha from Locale.ai to dive deeper into what Locale does, to see what problems hyperlocal insights solve for mobility companies and other businesses with moving assets, and to look at the future of the location analytics market (spoiler: it’s expected to grow by 13% by 2027).'
 share_image: "/uploads/2021/05/19/locale-post.png"
 sticky: false
 hidden: false